redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 <img src="images/dashboard.png">

-The <b>dashboard</b> serves as the `homepage` in the `AC Tajanlangit System`.
+The <b>dashboard</b> serves as the <b>homepage</b> in the <strong>AC Tajanlangit System</strong>.
 This is where you will be able to view all the listed functions for the development of a project.

 Here are the different sections in the application:

 ### I. Header Section

 The header section is located at the top most of the dashboard.
-It contains the <strong>`ACT logo`</strong> on the left side of the header, the <strong>`Project Name`</strong> at the center of the header and the <strong>`Icon Controllers`</strong> on the right side of the header.
+It contains the <strong>ACT logo</strong> on the left side of the header, the <strong>Project Name</strong> at the center of the header and the <strong>Icon Controllers</strong> on the right side of the header.

 <img src="images/HeaderFunction.jpg">

-<strong>`Project Name`</strong> - the project name will change if the user have switched to a different project or if the user had created a new project.
+<strong>Project Name</strong> - the project name will change if the user have switched to a different project or if the user had created a new project.

-<strong>`Icon Controllers`</strong> - there are six icons with different options in the application.
+<strong>Icon Controllers</strong> - there are six icons with different options in the application.
 These are the following:

 - General Settings -